|

 "Fëanáro," called Taurnil, "come and

-help me position this vise."
+help me position this vice."

-"Excuse me," said the stringer to Finrod.
+"Excuse me," said the stringer.

 Fëanáro, thought Finrod.
-Give me time.
-I will remember
+Give me time,

-where I have seen you before.
+and I will remember where I have seen you before.

 When she awoke it was still dark.

-She was lyingas Legolas had insisted when 'he had agreed
+She was lyingas Legolas had insisted when he had 'agreed

 to let her come'in Legolas' bedroll, snuggled in his arms,